Thesola10/nextcloud-nextframe/README.md

 NextFrame is a simple app based around the idea that actually, the Nextcloud topbar _is_ pretty cool after all.

 When installed, this app will create a new settings entry under `/settings/admin/additional` where you can generate a new "view token", which will be bound to a specific list of ancestors authorized by CSP.
-You should also configure reverse proxy, for nginx instructions see the [Configuring](./README.md#Configuring-nginx) section below.
+You should also configure reverse proxy, for nginx instructions see the [Configuring nginx](./README.md#Configuring-nginx) section below.

 You can then embed the Nextcloud top bar onto another website, preferably on the same domain to guarantee shared login cookies.